Getting Started with the Asterisk Open Source Telephony Platform

 Additional resources, training and products to enhance your Asterisk knowledge

 No matter your skill level with Linux, whether a beginner or a seasoned professional, after attending this webinar you will be able to decide the best approach to starting your Asterisk journey.
-Register now!
+Watch now!

 About the Presenter Long time Asterisk enthusiast, Chartered Engineer, and globally experienced trainer and public speaker, David currently serves as the Director of the Worldwide Asterisk Community for Digium.
 His experience includes Air Traffic Control communications, Wireless Local Loop, Mobile Networks, Computer Telephony, Voice over IP and Asterisk specifically.